 - A ColdFusion server (which runs on top of your web server),

 - ColdFusion templates (or files), which you write using ColdFusion Markup Language (CFML).

 That's probably a very simplistic way of putting it, as there are many elements that make up a ColdFusion environment, but these two are essential if you want to build a ColdFusion application/website.

 ColdFusion enables you to build large, complex, and dynamic websites.
 ColdFusion can also increase your productivity enormously, both in development time and maintenance time.

-With ColdFusion, you can build websites that do things such as:
+With ColdFusion, you can do things such as:

 - Query a database

 - Allow users to upload files

 - Create/read files on the server (for example, the files that your users upload)

 - Have a "member's area" (eg, via a login page)